ipaqmaster/vfio/README.md

 # vfio

 ## What is this
-This bash script starts a VM (Among other small things) with optional USB and PCI passthrough arguments to dynamically generate arguments for 'qemu-system_x86-64'. rebind's all matched PCI devices to the vfio-pci driver for run time.
-Then undoes it and returns me to lightdm's login screen after VM shutdown.
+This bash script starts a VM.

+You can optionally specify a regex of USB and PCI devices.
+It will generate qemu arguments for them and automatically unbind/rebind the PCI devices to vfio-pci where it can.
+When the VM exits it attempts to reprobe the nvidia drivers and returns me to my lightdm login screen.
+It can also make a network bridge so your VM is LAN accessible.

+I made this so I could participate in the few stubborn titles out there.
+During PCI passthrough it leaves my host headless during runtime and reprobes the nvidia drivers after the VM shuts down so I return to my lightdm login screen like it never happened.
+With a second GPU present, using the Looking Glass project would be easily possible.

 It isn't perfect but I hope to continue improving on it over time.

-I made this script so I can start a gaming VM for the few stubborn titles out there.
-It leaves my host headless during runtime and reprobes the nvidia drivers after the VM shuts down so I get sent back to my login screen.
-With a second GPU present, using the Looking Glass project would be easily possible.

-Got this working on my beloved Sabertooth X79 with a 3930k Intel CPU.
-And now also on my new build with an Aorus x570 Motherboard and a Ryzen 9 3900X AMD CPU.

 ## Why